6 Best Tango Alternatives for Step-by-Step Documentation

 You get all of Scribe’s key capabilities for editing a guide, formatting the text with a WYSIWYG editor, sharing links + embeds, and performance analytics.

 But Floik takes an edge over Scribe with its multi-format content creation functionality.
-Instead of juggling multiple tools—one to create how-to guides and others to create explainer videos—Floik works as a one-stop solution for making product showcases and documenting your workflows
+Instead of juggling multiple tools—one to create how-to guides and others to create explainer videos—Floik works as a one-stop solution for making product showcases and documenting your workflows.

 With Floik, you also get better branding options to align every guide’s look and feel with your brand identity.
 You can also add a custom domain to get on-brand URLs.